Beneath the Blue

 Thirzah

-Thirzah is a full-time apprentice with the School of Kingdom Writers and the managing editor of The Pearl.
+Thirzah is a graduate of The Company and the founding editor of The Pearl.
 Follow her at ThirzahWrites.com.

 4 Comments